indigotree/www-bagnallcentre-com/content/rental-fees.md

 ---
-title: "Working with us"
+title: Rental Fees
+description: Room Rental fees
+yoast_keyword: Rental fees
+layout: rentalfees
-slug: "working-with-us/rental-fees"
+slug: working-with-us/rental-fees
 draft: false
-layout: "rentalfees"
 ---
 # Room Booking Times

-<div class="orangeline"></div>

 It's important all room users choose the appropriate booking period to avoid conflicts and to be respectful of other practitioners.
 The centre also expects rooms to be available for use even if the booking system shows them as unoccupied.